larbiboukert/signup-process-ui/README.md

-An implementation of the UI layouts in the sketch file for a signup process.
+An implementation of the responsive UI layouts in the sketch file for a signup process.